 “What will Brexit change for LSPs & companies that do business with them?
 And what will it mean for the status of the English language in the EU?
 Let’s talk about it.”

-By now, I’m sure you’ve heard about what’s going on with the UK opting out to leave the EU.
-The most recent update on its progress was British Prime Minister, Theresa May, filing for another extension, which will push back the final decision on it an additional month.
+By now, I’m sure you already know about what’s going on with the UK opting out to leave the EU.
+The most recent update on its progress was British Prime Minister, Theresa May, filing for another extension.
+That action will push back the final decision on it an additional month.

 But this article will not discuss the progress of Brexit, but rather the effect it will have on business and businesses working with or in the Translation Industry.
 And also the consequences of it passing and how it will change the use of English in the European Union.

 With all of the paperwork, documents, etc. that will need to go back and forth, this could mean a tremendous increase in business for LSPs.
 But for how long?
 Well, once Brexit pulls through, it could take years for finalizations, approvals, and completion of documents and agreements.
 So that means plenty of business for UK based LSPs.

 The aftermath of Brexit will take years to disperse.
 And even if it makes it more difficult and pressing for foreigners to gain citizenship or be allowed to stay in the UK, it won’t stop them from coming.
 And someone has to translate their documents, right?